-Independent contractors, on the other hand, are classically one-time workers who do a job for a fixed price, and who generally work for multiple companies.
+Independent contractors, on the other hand, are classically one-time workers who do a job for a fixed price and who generally work for multiple companies.
 Axiomatically, with independent contractors, you cannot control them with detailed direction, and they bring no tort, contract, or tax liabilities to the employer's doorstep.
 That may make the dichotomy between employee and contractor seem obvious and one that could cause no controversy.
+Yet, nothing could be further from the truth.
+In fact, there are many subtle (and not so subtle) blendings of characteristics that make the spectrum of workers far more homogeneous than you might suspect, such that it is often not easy to say in which category a particular worker or class of workers belongs.